pierre-rouleau/pel/README.rst

   - `PEL's Manual`_ describes PEL features in more details.
 See:

     - `How to install PEL`_,
+    - `How to setup GUI Emacs environment`_ to control GUI launched Emacs PATH and other environment variables easily with a fast starting Emacs,
     - `PEL setup commands`_ for `dual customization`_ and `fast startup mode`_,
     - `PEL initialization command`_ and `PEL cleanup command`_,
     - `PEL Customization`_,